apify/actor-web-automation-agent/README.md

 ### GPT Model

 The **GPT Model** (`model`) option specifies which GPT model to use.
-You can find more information about the models on the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).
+You can find more information about the models in the [OpenAI API documentation](https://platform.openai.com/docs/models/overview).
 Keep in mind that each model has different pricing and features.

 ### OpenAI API key